AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/color-extraction.md

 | `custom` | Any custom parameters to be passed.
 This can be an empty object if unused. | Yes |
 | `historic-metadata` | An array that can be passed metadata. | No |

-**Optional input parameters**

-The following parameters can be overridden in the data object:
+The following parameters can be overridden in the `data` object:

+- `content-id`
 - `content`
 - `content-type`
 - `encoding`
 - `threshold`
 - `top-N`
+- `historic-metadata`
 - `custom`

 **Response**